SEL-Columbia/accel_tlnd/README.md

 # Accelerated Two-Level Network Design Model

+If you would like to use a GUI version, please refer to the training-version branch; otherwise, stay at this main branch.

 ## Repository Structure

 This script processes geospatial data to design and evaluate a local network with two levels: low-voltage and medium-voltage.
 It inputs a geospatial file and outputs the network layout along with relevant metrics.